scipp/scipp/docs/reference/developer/project/scipp-as-cpp-or-python-library.md

 - We are not using and leveraging developments in the scientific Python ecosystem.
 - We are not contributing to the scientific Python ecosystem, even though many of the things we work on are not neutron-scattering specific and are being pursued by other projects.

+In the bigger picture, the final to items above may be the most crucial ones.
-In summary, Scipp may turn out to become a permanent in-house project (with hypothetical but possible adoption in a couple of neutron-scattering facilities in the future).
+Scipp risks to turn out as a permanent in-house project (with hypothetical but possible adoption in a couple of neutron-scattering facilities in the future).
 As such, while an improvement over many aspects of Mantid, at a long time scale it might suffer a similar fate:

 - Tightly scoped support and adoption (both in-house) while the outside world moves on.